 Digital Object Identifier (DOI)

 Xia, Kun Kun; Lyu, Yong; Yuan, Wei Tang; Wang, Gui Xian; Stratton, Harrison; Zhang, Shui Jun; and Wu, Jie, "Nanocarriers Of Fe3O4 As A Novel Method For Delivery Of The Antineoplastic Agent Doxorubicin Into Hela Cells In Vitro" (2019).
-Neurobiology.
+Translational Neuroscience.
 452.